kailermai/tp/docs/DeveloperGuide.md

 1. **Successful viewing of overall trend with student records present**

-   1. **Prerequisites**: At least 1 student listed in the student list panel on the left.
+   1. **Prerequisites**: At least 1 student listed in the Student List Panel on the left.

    2. **Test case**: `trend`<br>
       **Expected**: Right-hand panel is updated to display the trend overview, showing calculated record statistics for all students.
 Status message shows the success message: Opened trend window.

 2. **Viewing trend with no student records present**

-   1. **Prerequisites**: No students listed in the student list panel on the left.
+   1. **Prerequisites**: No students listed in the Student List Panel on the left.

    2. **Test case**: `trend`<br>
       **Expected**: Right-hand panel is updated to display an empty panel.
 Status message shows the success message: Opened trend window.